r-lib/otelsdk/tests/testthat/_snaps/checks.md

       helper(b1, c(default = "foo", "bar"))
     Condition
       Error in `helper()`:
       !
-Invalid argument: `ch` must be one of foo, bar, but it is foobar.
+Invalid argument: `ch` must be one of 'foo', 'bar', but it is 'foobar'.
     Code
       helper(b2, c(default = "foo", "bar"))
     Condition
       Error in `helper()`:
       !
-Invalid argument: `ch` must be a string scalar, one of foo, bar, but it is an integer vector.
+Invalid argument: `ch` must be a string scalar, one of 'foo', 'bar', but it is an integer vector.

 # as_env